Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 deviceMetadataA device metadata package contains multiple XML documents, each explaining the various components of the device attributes.

 deviceOwnershipThe deviceOwnership attribute indicates the device’s ownership.
-Intune sets this attribute.
+This attribute is set by Intune.
 Possible values are unknown, company, and personal.

 deviceVersionThis attribute indicates the version of the device.